 Explanatory Notes (also available from the calculator application window)

 - Not all financial aid is considered qualifying debt for purposes of loan repayment assistance.
 All federal and need-based loans, however, do qualify.
 Private loans taken out to cover amounts deemed “student contribution” or “family contribution” do not qualify.
 To determine your projected monthly payments for qualifying or non-qualifying debt, utilize any one of a number of loan repayment calculators.
 One such calculator is available online.

-- Your federal Adjusted Gross Income can be found on your federal tax return on line 21, if you use form 1040A.
+- Your federal Adjusted Gross Income can be found on your federal tax return on line 6, on form 1040.
 A participant’s “LRAP adjusted gross income” will likely be different from the participant’s federal Adjusted Gross Income.
-In addition, note that a taxpayer is now able to deduct from his or her federal Adjusted Gross Income interest paid on student loans.
+In addition, note that a taxpayer is now able to deduct from their federal Adjusted Gross Income interest paid on student loans.
 LRAP, however, does not consider this federal adjustment in determining award eligibility.

 - Any substantial physical and financial assets over $130,000 will be included as income.
 Any unearned income received during program participation, including an inheritance or major gift, must be treated as income in the year of its receipt.

-- LRAP allows the participant to deduct $8,000 from his or her income for each of the participant’s minor dependent children.
+- LRAP allows the participant to deduct $8,000 from their income for each of the participant’s minor dependent children.
 In the case of two participants in LRAP with the same dependent children, the total number of children will be divided between the participants.
 For example, a married couple who participate in LRAP and have one child will each have $4,000 deducted from their income.

 LRAP participants work in federal and local government, private public interest law firms, nonprofits and advocacy groups, from Human Rights Watch to your nearest Public Defender’s Office.
 Career prospects include:

 - California Rural Legal Assistance

 - Loevy and Loevy